The Best Beaches In Kauai

 Map of the Best Kauai Beaches

-This map outlines all the beaches mentioned in this article.
+This map features all the places mentioned in this guide to Kauai’s top beaches.
 Click on the image to open in Google Maps.

 Best Kauai North Shore Beaches

-Kauai’s north coast is blessed with the island’s best beaches.
-While on the eastern end of the north coast the beaches are wilder and open to the elements, the further west you head the more protected and stunning they get.
+Kauai’s north shore is blessed with the island’s best beaches.
+On its eastern side, the beaches are wilder and open to the elements.
+The further west you head, the more protected and stunning they get.

 Larsen’s Beach

 This raw and secluded beach on the northeastern shore is one of my favorites.
-Not too many tourists venture out here since access to the beach is via a dirt road and a 5-minute hike down a steep(ish) trail – all the more reason to make it out here if you’re looking for that rare ‘off the grid’ feeling in Kauai.
-Named after former sugar company manager – L David Larsen – the beach boasts a long stretch of golden sand and low-lying trees in the back to provide shade and an additional sense of seclusion (as if that’s really needed).
-However, Larsen’s Beach is more of a chillout beach, the kind of place to contemplate some of life’s biggest questions if you know what I mean.
-Swimming can be very dangerous, especially during the winter months so take extra care and just enjoy having the beach all to yourself during weekdays.
-No facilities or lifeguards.
-Unfortunately, due to a camera malfunction, this is the only available photo.
+Few visitors head to Larsen’s Beach since access is via a dirt road and a 5-minute hike down a steep(ish) trail.
+Named after former sugar company manager – L David Larsen – the beach boasts a long stretch of golden sand and low-lying trees in the back.
+Larsen’s Beach is more of a chillout beach, a place to contemplate or simply enjoy life.
+Swimming can be hazardous, especially during winter.
+Unfortunately, this is the only available photo due to a camera malfunction.

 Larsens Beach Kauai - Hawaii - Google Earth